IBM/IBM-function-webapp/README.md

 # Use IBM function to create an OAuth app with Angular

-This code pattern shows how to write Angular web applications which use IBM function actions to implement backend logic.
+This code pattern shows how to write Angular web applications which use IBM cloud function actions to implement backend logic.
 Users need to log in with their Google accounts via OAuth.
-After this users can access IBM function actions that have been protected via IBM function API management.
+After this users can access IBM cloud function actions that have been protected via IBM cloud function API management.
+Through this exercise, users will get familiar with:
+** How to create IBM cloud function actions.
+** How to setup Google OAuth access.

+## Flow

+## Included Components
+* IBM cloud functions:A distributed, event-driven compute service also referred to as Serverless computing or as Function as a Service (FaaS).
+* Google API OAuth 2.0: Google APIs use the OAuth 2.0 protocol for authentication and authorization.
+Google supports common OAuth 2.0 scenarios such as those for web server, installed, and client-side applications.
+* AngularJS: AngularJS is a JavaScript-based open-source front-end web application framework.

+## Featured technologies
+* Serverless computing

 ## Pre-requistite
 **1. [Register](https://console.bluemix.net/registration/) an IBM Cloud account.**